TobiasPSP/doneland_sources/Components/Sensor/Air Quality/README.md

 ## Determining Air Quality
 In normal environments, the most important sensor parameters for determining average air quality typically include:

 1. **Particulate Matter (PM)**: PM2.5 and PM10 are important indicators of airborne particles, including dust, pollen, smoke, and other pollutants.
 High levels of PM can lead to respiratory issues and reduced visibility.
+Public *PM sensors* in your proximity are [available on a map](https://sensor.community/en/) and can also be integrated in your personal instance of *Home Assistant*, or you can setup your own *PM sensor*.

 2. **Carbon Dioxide (CO2)**: CO2 levels are indicative of indoor air quality and ventilation.
-Elevated CO2 levels can indicate poor ventilation or the presence of occupants, which may lead to discomfort and reduced cognitive function.
+Elevated CO2 levels can indicate poor ventilation or the presence of occupants, which may lead to discomfort and reduced cognitive function. *NDIS* sensors like the *SCD30* measure specifically *CO2* while cheaper *MOS* sensors measure unspecific physical effects that can only *approximate* CO2 concentrations.

 3. **Volatile Organic Compounds (VOCs)**: VOCs are emitted from various sources such as paints, solvents, cleaning products, and building materials.
 Monitoring VOC levels is crucial for assessing indoor air quality and potential health risks.